Probing the sensitivity of anisotropic flow coefficients to the initial nuclear structure in pO and OO collisions at the LHC: Event Generation and Methodology

 \subsubsection{UrQMD: Hadronic cascade}

-Particles sampled from \texttt{iSS} are propagated using Ultra-relativistic Quantum Molecular Dynamics (UrQMD) microscopic transport model, with its default settings, which provides a realistic simulation of final-stage hadronic interactions such as elastic and inelastic hadronic scatterings, resonance decays, strong decays, and baryon-antibaryon annihilations~\cite{Bass:1998ca, Bleicher:1999xi}.
-This model, which functions by solving the Boltzmann transport equation using Monte Carlo techniques, handles hadrons up to 2.25 GeV in mass and performs a dynamical freeze-out for different particle species~\cite{Schenke:2020mbo}.
+Particles sampled from \texttt{iSS} are propagated using Ultra-relativistic Quantum Molecular Dynamics (UrQMD, version 3.4) microscopic transport model, with its default settings, which performs the final-stage hadronic interactions such as elastic and inelastic hadronic scatterings, resonance decays, strong decays, and baryon-antibaryon annihilations~\cite{Bass:1998ca, Bleicher:1999xi}.
+This model, which solves the Boltzmann transport equation using Monte Carlo techniques, handles hadrons up to 2.25 GeV in mass and performs a dynamical freeze-out for different particle species~\cite{Schenke:2020mbo}.
 The model outputs the final-state four momenta and PIDs, which can be stored for subsequent examination and analysis.